 Warranty10 years (tanks) / 90 days (parts)

-Why we recommend it: Wirecutter picked this after independent testing — citing unit-level NSF 42 certification, exceptional filter lifespan, and straightforward install.
-Important clarification: the standard Rhino (EQ-600/1000) is NSF 42 certified only.
-NSF 53 certification (covering lead and health-effect contaminants) applies to Aquasana’s OptimH2O whole house upgrade model, which adds a sub-micron post-filter stage.
+Why we recommend it: Wirecutter picked this after independent testing — citing unit-level NSF/ANSI 42 certification, exceptional filter lifespan, and straightforward install.
+Important clarification: the standard Rhino (EQ-600/1000) is certified to NSF/ANSI 42 only.
+Certified lead reduction (NSF/ANSI 53) and certified PFAS reduction (P473) do not belong to the Rhino at all — they belong to Aquasana’s separate OptimH2O whole-house unit, which is IAPMO-certified to NSF/ANSI 53 (lead) + P473 (PFAS) and adds a sub-micron post-filter stage.
+If you see “Aquasana NSF 53” claims, confirm they reference OptimH2O, not the Rhino.
 At 1 million gallons over 10 years, you’re looking at roughly $90–$110/year in media cost.
 That’s comparable to budget systems that need cartridge swaps every six months.
 Optional UV stage makes it adaptable for well water with bacterial concerns.
 Included installation kit with bypass valve cuts upfront plumbing costs.

-Best for: Homeowners with 1–3 bathrooms on city water who want low-maintenance chlorine/chloramine reduction with verified NSF 42 certification.
+Best for: Homeowners with 1–3 bathrooms on city water who want low-maintenance chlorine/chloramine reduction with verified NSF/ANSI 42 certification.
 That 10-year filter life is a real differentiator.
-If you need NSF 53 for lead or health-effect contaminants, pair with an under-sink filter or upgrade to the OptimH2O model.
+If you need certified lead or PFAS reduction, the Rhino doesn’t provide it — step up to the separate Aquasana OptimH2O unit (IAPMO-certified to NSF/ANSI 53 + P473) or pair the Rhino with an under-sink filter certified for those contaminants.

 Weaknesses: